• Core Belief #1

 Absences can add up quickly.
 A child is chronically absent if he or she misses just two days every month!!

-Last year we had significant absences for students, early check outs and tardies.
-All of the absences, even partial absences, during the day mean a loss of instruction and a potential loss of learning for students.
-We will continue to focus on attendance by reporting out on Dojo our attendance data quarterly, following up with specific students in our good attendance group, making specific contact with parents whose children are on the path to being considered chronically absent and highlighting students and classes for good, great and perfect attendance.
+Last year, we had significant absences for students, early check-outs, and tardies.
+All absences, even partial ones, during the day result in a loss of instruction and a potential loss of learning for students.
+We will continue to focus on attendance by reporting on our attendance data quarterly, following up with specific students in our good attendance group, making specific contact with parents whose children are on the path to being considered chronically absent, and highlighting students and classes for good, great, and perfect attendance.

 We don’t want your child to fall behind in school and get discouraged.
 Please ensure that your child attends school every day and arrives on time.
 Here are a few practical tips to help support regular attendance:

-- Make sure your children keep a regular bedtime and establish a morning routine.
+• Ensure your children maintain a regular bedtime and establish a consistent morning routine.

-- Talk to teachers and counselors for advice if your children feel anxious about going to school.
+• Consult with teachers and counselors for guidance if your children are feeling anxious about attending school.

-- Develop back up plans for getting to school if something comes up.
+• Develop backup plans for getting to school in case of an unexpected issue.
 Call on a family member, neighbor, or another parent to take your child to school.

 Let us know how we can best support you and your children so that they can show up for school on time every day.
 We want your child to be successful in school!
 If you have any questions or need more information please contact us at 919-773-7411.